synw/django-presence/README.md

 unecessary ressources consumption, overloading scenarios or scaling problems.

 This app wants to be fast and reliable so giving the garantee to get an info of max age 1 minute looked sufficient here in order to preserve the performance and the stability.
+You can set this default update time to a lower value in seconds in the Celery settings.
+Huey is limited to 1 minute.